geeooff/github-release-downloader/README.md

 I usually schedule a task in Windows to automatically call this program with the right arguments to keep my mods up to date.

+## Limitations

+To be able to download an asset from a release, its file name must be known before calling.

+No release for this program is available yet.
+You can build it yourself with the .NET SDK for now.

 ## Command line

 ```